iBrokeTheCode/django-rest-framework/notes/lesson-12.md

     ```bash
     pip install djangorestframework-simplejwt
     ```

-    This command installs the necessary library into your Python virtual environment.

 2.  **Configure `DEFAULT_AUTHENTICATION_CLASSES` in `settings.py`**: Add `'rest_framework_simplejwt.authentication.JWTAuthentication'` to the list of default authentication classes in your project's `settings.py` file.
 It's recommended to keep `SessionAuthentication` as a fallback, especially for accessing the Django admin interface.